 The following states require a collections agency to get a bond as part of their business licensing process.
 Each state has specific provisions outlined in the bond that the principal must abide by in order to remain licensed and bonded.
 Some states utilize the NMLS to electrically file the bond.
 If the principal acts against the bond, the state has the legally ability to cancel the bond and revoke the business license.

 If you are looking to get bonded in multiple states, make sure to let your bond agent know.
 We can take care of all your bonds at once!
-Below is a list of the states that have a bond requirement for collection agencies.
+Below is a list of the states that require a collection agency surety bond: